Lira Clinical Protocol

 - Clinics working with adult or female neurodivergence

-The protocol can be used both by clinicians specialised in neurodivergent assessment who wish to improve structure and consistency, and by clinicians who are not specialists but want to conduct a responsible, clinically grounded assessment before deciding on referral or next steps.
+The protocol can be used both by clinicians specialised in neurodivergent assessment who wish to improve structure and consistency, and by clinicians who are not specialists but want to conduct a responsible, clinically grounded evaluation before deciding on referral or next steps.

 Clinical grounding